Some posts contain compensated links. Please read this disclaimer for more info.

-What that means is that they can enter Croatia if they present a negative PCR test result (or they’ll have to self-isolate) AND they can prove that they’re ‘travelling for urgent personal / family reasons, business reasons or other economic interest’ (this is a direct quote from the Ministry website).
+What that means is that they can enter Croatia if they present any of the five proofs listed above AND they can prove that they’re travelling for tourism or ‘urgent personal / family reasons, business reasons or other economic interest’.

 We have created a guide on how and where to get a test for COVID-19 in Croatia.
 Koronavirus.hr website has created and maintains a list of all of the important phone numbers (epidemiologists, hospitals etc.) all over Croatia.
 They also have a list of the testing centres in Croatia.

 There is also a crowdsourced list (with map) of all of the available testing centres: koronatestiranje.com.

 Where can I get a test for COVID-19 in Zagreb

 In Zagreb, the testing is performed at different locations.
 For tourists, the best place to go to is the Andrija Štampar (Teaching) Health Institute, Mirogojska 16.
 It’s a drive-in locations (pedestrians also allowed) and you don’t need an appointment.
 They’re open from 8am until 4pm every day, and the price of the test is around 700 kuna.